 Hand drawn animation is a volatile and performative medium and a paradoxically crude and elegant form of organic storytelling.

-To Hell or to Connacht premiered in the Crawford College of Art & Design, featuring in the Degree Exhibition DISMANTLE
+To Hell or to Connacht will be screening at the Crawford Art Gallery in February 2022.

 Opening Reception of BOMBARD exhibition, CIT James Barry Exhibition Centre 18th September 2019 • Photo credit Darragh Kane Photography